Piercingxx/debian-install/README.md

 - If you plan on using Steam then you need to open Steam at this point and fully install it BEFORE you install nvidia.sh.
 If you install Steam after nvidia.sh it is a headache.

-- "nvidia.sh" will install Nvidia drivers (if you don't have a Nvidia GPU skip this one).
+- "nvidia.sh" will install Nvidia drivers (if you don't have a Nvidia GPU skip this one, if you are installing on a Surface with the "Surface.sh" do not install these propritary drivers).

 - "Surface.sh" will install the necessary drivers to get a Microsoft Surface running on Debian (skip if not a Microsoft Surface Device).